cferdinandi/build-tool-boilerplate/README.md

 ## Documentation

 This is a boilerplate that you can use as a starting point for your projects.

-Each task has just one or two dependencies, so I recommend deleting the ones you don't need before running `npm install`.

 [Running Tasks](#running-tasks) · [JavaScript](#javascript) · [Sass => CSS](#sass--css) · [SVG Optimization](#svg-optimization) · [Image Optimization](#image-optimization) · [Copy Files](#copy-files) · [Clean](#clean) · [Complete Build](#complete-build)